 By default, VMQ is disabled on the Hyper-V virtual switch for virtual machines that are using 1-gigabit network adapters.
 VMQ is enabled on a Hyper-V virtual switch only when the system is using 10-gigabit or faster network adapters.
 This means that by disabling VMQ on the Broadcom network adapter, you aren't losing network performance or any other benefits because this is the default.
 However, you need to do this to work around the driver issue.

 Get-NetAdapterVmqQueue shows the virtual machine queues (VMQs) that are allocated on network adapters.
-You will not see any virtual machine queues that are allocated to 1-gigabit network adapters by default.
+You won't see any VMQs that are allocated to 1-gigabit network adapters by default.